GENERAL UPDATE: THE COURT GRANTED APPROVAL OF THE SETTLEMENT ON FEBRUARY 15, 2022

-The full text of the proposed Joint Settlement Agreement can be viewed at https://www.secnav.navy.mil/mra/CORB/Pages/NDRB/default.aspx.
+The full text of the Joint Settlement Agreement can be viewed at https://www.secnav.navy.mil/mra/CORB/Pages/NDRB/default.aspx.

-- The NDRB will automatically reconsider its decisions that meet all of the following three criteria: (a) Special Cases (defined as any application for a discharge upgrade or change in narrative reason for separation that includes a diagnosis or allegation of, or evidence or allegations of symptoms of, PTSD, TBI, MST, or OBH); (b) issued on or after March 2, 2012 until the Effective Date of Settlement (which will be set if the Settlement is approved after the fairness hearing); and (c) whose outcome (which the Navy refers to as “grant state”) indicates the applicant did not receive a full upgrade to Honorable.
+- The NDRB will automatically reconsider its decisions that meet all of the following three criteria: (a) Special Cases (defined as any application for a discharge upgrade or change in narrative reason for separation that includes a diagnosis or allegation of, or evidence or allegations of symptoms of, PTSD, TBI, MST, or OBH); (b) issued on or after March 2, 2012 until February 15, 2022; and (c) whose outcome (which the Navy refers to as “grant state”) indicates the applicant did not receive a full upgrade to Honorable.

 - The Navy will send notice of this automatic reconsideration process to all eligible applicants, inviting them to submit additional evidence within 60 days and providing referral information for potential free legal representation and medical services.